yurichen17/yurichen17.github.io/index.md

 # Welcome to my website!
 My name is Yuri Chen.

 I'm currently a sophmore at University of Michigan for Computer Science.
 I am also pursuing a minor in Art and Design.
-My hobbies are video game design, art, and running.
+My hobbies are doing jigsaw puzzles, knitting, video game design, art, and running.

 <!--
 ## Header 2